apify/apify-docs-v2/sources/platform/tutorials/run_actor_and_retrieve_data_via_api.md

 #### Webhooks {#webhooks}

-If you have a server, [webhooks](../integrations/webhooks/index.md) has occurred.
+If you have a server, [webhooks](../integrations/webhooks/index.md) are the most elegant and flexible solution for integrations with Apify.
+You can simply set up a webhook for any actor or task, and that webhook will send a POST request to your server after an [event](../integrations/webhooks/events.md) has occurred.

 Usually, this event is a successfully finished run, but you can also set a different webhook for failed runs, etc.